freedomofpress/securedrop-docs/docs/journalist/sources.rst

 Communicating with sources
 ==========================

-The *Journalist Workstation* lets Journalists check SecureDrop, decrypt and securely view submissions, and reply to sources, all on the same computer.
+SecureDrop Inbox lets Journalists check SecureDrop, decrypt and securely view submissions, and reply to sources.

 Once logged in, you will see a chat-like user interface: